ibm-cloud-docs/power-iaas/faq.md

 2. In some scenarios out-dated information may be shown while the cache is updated, for approximately four minutes.
 3. You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.
 4. When the DC has a heavy amount of traffic, and the cache has not been refreshed within the last four minutes, Power System Virtual Server UI may display an error message.
 A subsequent page refresh will retrieve and display the updated information.

+## Why I cannot see the storage pool and tier of my boot images in the UI?
+{: #stock-image-copy-improve}
+{: faq}

+IBM improved the performance of copying a stock image into customers' accounts.
+As a result of this new feature, the newly copied stock image acts like an image reference, where volumes are not accessible to the user.
+The improved process now offers:
+1. Faster copy of stock image to your private project.
+2. The stock image cannot be exported.
+One can do VM capture and export on a deployed VM that uses the stock image.
+3. Storage pool and tier of a stock image shows "Empty" (API) or "All" (GUI) as VM can be deployed to any tier/pool by using the stock image.